M1tsumi/TurboFrame/README.md

 ## Roadmap

-- Add a disk spill manager for GPUs with limited VRAM.
+- Disk spill for GPUs with limited VRAM
-- Expand the string accessor coverage to match the pandas `.str` namespace.
+- More string methods to match pandas `.str`
-- Ship benchmark notebooks contrasting pandas, cuDF, and MLX backends on common workloads.
+- Benchmark notebooks comparing pandas, cuDF, and MLX

 ## License

-TurboFrame is released under the Apache 2.0 License (see `LICENSE`).
+Apache 2.0 — see `LICENSE`.